Did you know you're rewarded for the problems you solve?

 What problems have you solved in your own life or in someone else's?

 Often, the very things we take for granted are the very things other people would pay good money to know.
 In other words, we undervalue our life experiences.
-And when we undervalue our experiences, we undervalue our skills which results in us undervaluing our voice.
+And when we undervalue our experiences, we undervalue our skills which results in us undervaluing our gift and our voice.

 If you've solved the problem of attracting clients online, show other people how you overcame your frustrations.
 Teach them how you went from zero clients to getting clients like clockwork.